 I wrote a hand written charter of sorts based on the ideas I got from T99 Nelson Joe and Johnny, Kathleen and Heather along with research I did about what other blues societies were doing.
 What was unique about us was we were making it specifically about Houston because we weren't Lincoln Nebraska.
 Our concept was that of a historical preservation society as well as promoting our contemporary scene.
 But by and large I was winging it.

-Weekly, I would organize little committee meeting with 6 or 8 of us at places like Hoi Poloi on 6th street walking distance from my apartment and a few other places convenient for me because I really didn't have much money to drive around town.
-We evolved into have informal little blues society events at my gig with Joe Hughes on Monday nights where we eventually held our first election that June.
+Weekly, I would organize little informal committee meetings with 6 or 8 of us at places like Hoi Poloi on 6th street walking distance from my apartment and a few other places convenient for me because I really didn't have much money to drive around town.
+We evolved into having informal little blues society events at my gig with Joe Hughes on Monday nights at Evening Shadows, where we eventually held our first election that June.
 In other words until we actually had elections, any meeting was one I organized.
 Nothing happened unless I was leading it.
 After elections we stopped doing activities involving my gigs with Joe Hughes.
 We set out to make a community organization

 So I am being as honest I can.
 I was always the driver of HBS from the very beginning.
 I never set out to be any president but I ended up serving three years after running the deal for 6 months before any type of election.
 I had always promoted Kathleen Kern to be president from jump street because I kinda thought she would be a good figurehead.
-But I didn't really know her situation very well and she was certainly not up to the job and everybody else felt I needed to do it.
+But I didn't really know her situation very well and everybody felt I needed to do it.
 We were a rubber stamped first board because we were doing all the work.
 We started out as a working ad hoc informal committee that eventually became a board of directors.
 I became president because I was pushing the whole deal into existence.
 All the original board members were people I knew and solicited their involvement or they were people I called based on their interest in helping out from their membership application.